-- ☑ Consume alcohol responsibly; - ☑ Alcohol must not be served to any employee exhibiting impairment from intoxication; - Alcohol must not be provided to or consumed by an employee under the age of 18 years - ☑ All employees are expected to behave professionally and to a standard appropriate for a work-related function intoxication is not an excuse for misconduct; and - Employees must ensure they have a safe means of transport home and must not drive a vehicle if they are over the legal blood alcohol limit.
-MASS will make every effort to provide safe methods of transport home from a MASS organised event.
-If you believe you do not have a safe means of transport home from a work related function, you should notify your Team Leader or Human Resources in order for it to be arranged.
+- ☑ Consume alcohol responsibly; - ☑ Alcohol must not be served to any employee exhibiting impairment from intoxication; - ☑ Alcohol must not be provided to or consumed by an employee under the age of 18 years - ☑ All employees are expected to behave professionally and to a standard appropriate for a work-related function intoxication is not an excuse for misconduct; and - ☑ MASS will make every effort to provide safe transportation home for staff who have attended a work function. - ☑ Employees must ensure they have a safe means of transport home and must not drive a vehicle if they are over the legal blood alcohol limit.
+If you believe you do not have a safe means of transport home from a work-related function, you should notify your Team Leader or Human Resources in order for it to be arranged.

-If employees attend a non-work related function after work i.e social drinks, the same guidelines outlined above would apply except that it would be the responsibility of the employee to ensure a safe means of transport home.
+If employees attend a non-work-related function after work i.e., social drinks, the same guidelines outlined above would apply except that it would be the responsibility of the employee to ensure a safe means of transport home.